21 Proven Exit Popup Formulas That Will Increase Conversion Rates

-You might have heard that exit-intent popups don’t work too well.
-Many marketers rail against them for poor performance, annoying UX, and other perceived inadequacies.
+You might have heard that exit-intent popups don’t work well.
+Many marketers criticize them as having poor performance and an annoying user experience.
+But should you avoid using exit popups on your website?

 What Is an Exit Popup?
 1